-Our canvases are printed with a hand press and are produced only to order.
-It takes about 7 days for black and white production and about 14 days for color production.
+*** Our canvases are printed with a hand press and are produced on request only.
+It takes about 10 days for the Black & White version and about 20 days for the Hand-painted.

 - Antique Canvases